Last Updated on

 Museum Rotterdam (first Saturday of the month)

 If you’re in Rotterdam on the first Saturday of the month, go visit Museum Rotterdam.
-It won’t take you more than about an hour to visit and you’ll learn a lot about the history and culture of Rotterdam.
-It’s located right off the cool street, Meent, so you can easily pop in after you enjoy a fun meal or do some shopping.
+Their permanent exhibit is fantastic, and will teach you quite a lot about the history and culture of the city.
+And they have unique temporary exhibits as well.
+There are two locations, but we like the one that’s most central.
+It’s located right off a hip street called Meent which has lots of stores and cafes, so you can easily pop in before or after you enjoy a fun meal or do some shopping.

 Nolet Distillery Tour

 The Nolet Distillery offers free tours for visitors every weekday.
-We asked the guide why.
+We asked our guide why.
 Apparently people often didn’t believe that they were still distilling using their old copper still and so they invited people to visit the distillery to see for themselves.
 And if you look at the label on the back of their bottles, it does in fact say this!
-We found out about the distillery last year, but only got around to scheduling a visit this summer.
-And their tours are quite popular, and they only give private tours, so we had to wait a few months for ours.
-It was worth it.
-We learned about jenever and the distilling process, as well as some history about Schiedam and the Nolet family.
-The tour was quite extensive (and lasted several hours), walking us through the entire process that goes into distilling and bottling and shipping out a bottle of their product.
-It was a very unique experience and we highly recommend it.
-You can sign up for a tour on the Nolet Distillery website.